Black Bird (miniseries)

-Black Bird is a 2022 American true crime drama miniseries developed by Dennis Lehane, based on the 2010 autobiographical novel In with the Devil: a Fallen Hero, a Serial Killer, and a Dangerous Bargain for Redemption by James Keene with Hillel Levin.
+Black Bird is a 2022 American true crime drama miniseries developed by Dennis Lehane, based on the 2010 autobiographical novel In with the Devil: a Fallen Hero, a Serial Killer, and a Dangerous Bargain for Redemption by Jimmy Keene with Hillel Levin.
 The six-episode miniseries premiered on July 8, 2022, on Apple TV+.
-The series received critical acclaim with particular praise toward Jimmy Keene's original story and its cast.
+The series received critical acclaim with particular praise toward Keene's original story and its cast.

 Plot

 James "Jimmy" Keene is deep in a life of crime until he is arrested as part of a wider sting called "Operation Snowplow".
 Once a promising young football star with several scholarships lined up, he became involved in dealing narcotics and decided to stay in the Chicago area to stay close to his thriving business.
 He accepted a plea deal he believed to be only two years with an opportunity for parole, as opposed to fighting the charges and risking five.
 At trial, however, the prosecution adds extra charges concerning several illegal firearms, and Jimmy is sentenced to ten years without parole.

 Given Jimmy's natural charming and charismatic personality and gift for talking, he was offered an opportunity for a fully commuted sentence with a clean record and no conditions by federal authorities.
 This is the story of the dangerous deal he was offered and what happened next.